codeatlasHQ/codebase-visualizer-action/README.md

 Explore sample visualizations of well-known open-source projects in our [gallery](https://codeatlas.dev/gallery)!

 >**Note**: The codebase-visualizer-action is **currently in beta**.
-If visualisation for your repo fails for some reason, please consider opening an issue with a link to your workflow run so we can fix the problem!
+If visualization for your repo fails for some reason, please consider opening an issue with a link to your workflow run so we can fix the problem!
 ## Usage
-To add Codeatlas to your Actions pipeline, specify the name of this repo with a tag (currently only @v1-beta is available) as a step in the `workflow.yml` file.
+To add Codeatlas to your Actions pipeline, specify the name of this repo with a tag (currently only `@v1-beta` is available) as a step in the `workflow.yml` file.

 `Settings - Actions - General - Allow GitHub Actions to create and approve pull requests` needs to be activated!
 If your repo is part of a GitHub organisation, this needs to be enabled in the organisation settings.

-Also note that at the moment this action assumes your Github runner's UID/GID pairing to be 1001:121 (the standard Github config).
+Also note that at the moment this action assumes your GitHub runner's UID/GID pairing to be `1001:121` (the standard GitHub config).
 Self-hosted runners might not work for that reason!

 Add to `workflow.yml` like this: